thosgood/this-weeks-finds/markdown/151-200/week195.md

 x R. To make O into a Calabi-Yau manifold, we need a nonzero covariantly constant spinor field on O.

-But as we\'ve seen, spinors in 5 dimensions are secretly the same as spinors in 6 dimensions.
+But as we've seen, spinors in 5 dimensions are secretly the same as spinors in 6 dimensions.
 So, it will suffice to have a nonzero covariantly constant spinor field on P.